Jean1000levrai/config-hyprland/README.md

 ```bash
 scripts/install.sh
 ```
-If you feel extra confident or don't any backups of your previous config
+If you feel extra confident or don't need any backups of your previous config
    ```bash
    scripts/links.sh
    hyprctl reload